modernscientist/modernscientist.github.com/notes/importing_ipython_notebooks_in_a_pelican_blog.md

 The following changes were made to files due to issues discovered in the conversion process:

-* In the file `notebook.py` in the liquid tags plugin,
+* In the file `notebook.py` in the liquid tags plugin line 182,

 ```python
 ConverterBloggerHTML(nb_path)